Griot: In the Mali Empire

 Each aristocratic family of griots accompanied a higher-ranked family of warrior-kings or emperors, called jatigi.
 In traditional culture, no griot can be without a jatigi, and no jatigi can be without a griot.
 However, the jatigi can loan his griot to another jatigi.

-Most villages also had their own griot, who told tales of births, deaths, marriages, battles, hunts, affairs, and other life events.

 In Mande society

 In many Mande societies, the jeli was a historian, advisor, arbitrator, praise singer (patronage), and storyteller.
 They essentially served as history books, preserving ancient stories and traditions through song.
 Their tradition was passed down through generations.
 The name jeli means "blood" in Manika language.
 They were believed to have deep connections to spiritual, social, or political powers.
 Speech was believed to have power in its capacity to recreate history and relationships.

 Despite the authority of griots and the perceived power of their songs, griots are not treated as positively in West Africa as may be assumed.
 Thomas A. Hale wrote, "Another [reason for ambivalence towards griots] is an ancient tradition that marks them as a separate people categorized all too simplistically as members of a 'caste', a term that has come under increasing attack as a distortion of the social structure in the region.
 In the worst case, that difference meant burial for griots in trees rather than in the ground in order to avoid polluting the earth (Conrad and Frank 1995:4-7).
 Although these traditions are changing, griots and people of griot heritage still find it difficult to marry outside of their social group."
 This discrimination is now deemed illegal.